EARLY BIRD PRICE (expires 07/29)

 This is for beginners who have a Digital Single Lens Reflex camera (or similar) and want to learn how to shoot with more confidence and creative control.
 This is a hands-on workshop with a small group, live shooting demonstrations and time for your questions.
-The instructor will cover all the topics below, but more importantly, will help you find and manage the necessary settings on your camera.
+The instructor will cover all the topics below.
 We keep the class size small so there’s time for interaction and problem solving.

 The instructor will be working with a camera tethered to a computer and projector so you can see what he’s shooting and follow along with camera settings.
 The classes are geared toward Digital Single Lens Reflex cameras like those made by Nikon, Canon, Sony, Pentax and others.
 For more information check the FAQ tab.

 The instructor will cover all the topics listed in the individual class description and will help you find and manage the necessary settings on your camera.
 A handout is included.

 WHAT YOU’LL LEARN